top of page

 As long as I receive notice prior to the cutoff time so that I'm able to file a claim, a replacement order will be started as soon as I receive confirmation that they are unable to locate the shipment.
 You'll receive an automated email from Shipstation with your new tracking information once a replacement order is completed and ships out.

 For orders that have been marked delivered but were not received contact your local post office who handled the delivery as the USPS customer care center isn't able to help with delivery issues.
-The delivering post office is supposed to keep a record with a picture of the delivery and they can check with the driver who delivered the order.
+The delivering post office is supposed to keep a record with a GPS tag of the delivery location, and they can check with the driver who delivered the order.

 Please ensure your address is correct before placing your order.
 Shipping labels are an automated process, created directly from the order.
 I do not manually enter any address or shipping information.
 To protect both buyer and seller and to prevent fraud, addresses cannot be changed after an order is placed.
 Any shipments returned to me for missing or incomplete address or in the case of international shipments where they were never picked up from customs will not be eligible for a refund, but I will of course be happy to send them back out for the cost of the postage.